 Click “Proceed to the payment”

 16 .
-Make the Payment
+Make the payment

 Final step, enter your bank card details and click “Pay”.

-You should receive a confirmation e-mail straight away and the e-visa within the following days.
+You should receive a confirmation e-mail straight away and the e-Visa within the following days.

 You can view your pending application from your dashboard’s page by clicking “your application”.